 This comes with a high price tag, as a quality tube mic preamp can be pretty expensive.
 ART Tube-Opto, an ART product, has wholly discredited this assumption.

 Single-channel has 24-bit ADAT digital audio quality.
-Eight tube mic preamps accompany them.
-Each singel channel supports gain and volume controls as well as low-frequency roll-off switches.
+Eight tube preamps accompany them.
+Every single channel preamps support to gain and volume controls as well as low-frequency roll-off switches.
 This unit packs a punch and offers a wide range of functionality.

 The sleek and robust design features a metal faceplate and casing.
-Additional features include two hi-z line inputs and eight TRS balanced outputs that are one-quarter inch.
-ART Tube product is exceptional and very affordable.
+Other features include two hi-z line inputs and eight TRS balanced outputs that are one-quarter inch.
+The ART Tube product is exceptional and very affordable.

 - Multifunctionality and versatility